 Restaurant chains have also come under fire for food poisoning.
 Four large-scale foodborne illness outbreaks occurred at Chipotle Mexican Grill between 2015 and 2017 and more than 600 people developed symptoms of food poisoning after dining at a Chipotle franchise in Powell, Ohio in late July 2018.

-“You may need to hire a public relations or advertising firm or another consultant who can help you recover your reputation.” – Bridges
+“You may need to hire a public relations or advertising firm or another consultant who can help you recover your reputation.” – Forde

 Contaminated lettuce resulted in a Cyclospora outbreak that affected more than 500 McDonald’s customers in 16 states.
 Twenty-four of the afflicted diners had to be hospitalized.

-Generally, Restaurant Contamination policies with limits up to $1 million are available, provided the restaurant does not have a long history of foodborne illness or other contamination claims, Bridges said.
+Generally, Restaurant Contamination policies with limits up to $1 million are available, provided the restaurant does not have a long history of foodborne illness or other contamination claims, Forde said.

 Large chain restaurants or ownership groups that manage 20 or more restaurant locations may require a more customized insurance package.

-“The good news is that these policies can be tailored to (a restaurant’s) specific needs,” Bridges said.
+“The good news is that these policies can be tailored to (a restaurant’s) specific needs,” Forde said.

 Premiums are often affordable, especially when best practices are followed

 Restaurant Contamination Insurance premiums are typically based on revenue, Forde said.
 Smaller, locally-owned restaurants may receive $1 million in coverage for $1,000 or less per year, he added.
 Even restaurants with multiple locations may pay less than $1,000 per restaurant if its risk profile is strong.